 · Healthy fats particularly important for cancer prevention are the omega-3's in fish oil or cod liver oil, which effectively slow down tumor growth in estrogen-sensitive cancers such as breast-, prostate- and colon cancers.
 Also the healthy fats in butter and yolks should be enjoyed.

 · Vitamin D3.
 Breast cancer risk is reduced if your vitamin D level is normal or higher.
-Normal levels would be 40-65 ng/mL, which usually requires supplementation to achieve.
-Da Vinci A, D, and K3 is an ideal supplement, usually at a dose of 5000 i.u. (see package for details) daily to normalize levels.
-Take with food.
+Optimal levels would be 50-70 ng/mL, which usually requires supplementation to achieve.
+If you do supplement with D, it's smart to also supplement with Vitamin K, my favorite is Thorne Research Vitamin K, just 1 a day.

 · Barlean's Omega 3 Swirl or Nordic Naturals ProOmega 2000s are readily available forms of high potency and high quality omega-3’s.